kubernetes-analysis/kubernetes-analysis/blog.md

 INFO | Saving data
 ```

-This gives us an idea how fast the project is actually moving: On a Saturday
+This gives us an idea of how fast the project is actually moving: On a Saturday
-noon European time 5 issues and pull requests got updated within literally 5
+at noon (European time), 5 issues and pull requests got updated within literally 5
 minutes!

 Funnily enough, [Joe Beda][32], one of the founders of Kubernetes, created the
 first GitHub issue [mentioning that the unit test coverage is too low][33].
 The
-issue has no further description than the title and no enhanced labeling
+issue has no further description than the title, and no enhanced labeling
 applied, like we know from more recent issues and pull requests.
 But now we have
-to explore the exported data more deeply to actually do something useful with
+to explore the exported data more deeply to do something useful with it.
-it.

 [32]: https://github.com/jbeda
 [33]: https://github.com/kubernetes/kubernetes/issues/1